-As a basic principle, the Interreg IPA CBC programme Croatia - Bosnia and Herzegovina - Montenegro 2014-2020 selected operations shall involve beneficiaries from at least two participating countries, at least one of which shall be from Croatia as Member State.
+As a basic principle, the selected operations shall involve beneficiaries from at least two participating countries, at least one of which shall be from Croatia as Member State.

 The Programme will mainly support cooperation activities between lead beneficiaries and project partners located (registered) in the programme area of the participating countries.
 An exception to the rule with regard to the location of partners is the case of those national public authorities/bodies which are competent in their scope of action for certain parts of the eligible area but which are located outside of the programme area (e.g. relevant ministries).